Dricle/eveil/README.md

   <img src="https://img.shields.io/badge/limits-none-0b7d92.svg" alt="No artificial limits">
 </p>

-You give it the address of your product; it reads the site, works out who buys it, goes looking for those companies, finds the people at them, writes the sequence, sends it from your own mailbox, and reads the replies.
+Enter your product's website, Eveil reads it, works out who buys it, goes looking for those companies, finds the people at them, writes the email sequence, sends it from your own mailbox, and reads the replies.

+Your own AI CMO, running its own army of agents.
+B2B only for now; B2C (content generation to build an online presence) is planned.

 Self-hostable, AGPL-3.0, and the free edition has no artificial limits: unlimited mailboxes, unlimited leads, your data on your own machine.